NicholasAMills/YouTubeURLGetter/README.md

 ## _Helping YouTube content creators from YouTube's antics_

 Retrieve all of a YouTube content creator's videos' title + url and save to a .csv file.
-Purpose: YouTube is deleting old videos that break new guidelines and asking for a URL for a deleted video if they want it reviewed.
-This will create a micro .csv database to capture a user's video title and its url to help with this problem.
+Purpose: YouTube is deleting old videos that break new guidelines and if the creator wants to dispute it, they may have to provide the deleted video's URL.
+This script will use the YouTube v3 API to collect all of a content creator's video's titles + url's from their 'uploads' playlist and then store the results into a .csv file.

 ## Installation
 Install the dependencies.